İzmir Democracy University

 İzmir Democracy University (İzmir Demokrasi Üniversitesi) is a public university in İzmir, Turkey.
 It was established by the Grand National Assembly of Turkey on 20 August 2016 with other 3 new universities.

 İzmir Democracy University was cited by the press as the successor of İzmir University, which was closed private university by Turkish government on 23 July 2016.
 But the Council of Higher Education denied it and explained that İzmir Democracy University was not founded in place of İzmir University.

+In January 2017, President Recep Tayyip Erdoğan appointed Prof. Dr. Bedriye Tunçsiper as the rector of the university.
+On June 10, 2020, with a protocol signed with the Ministry of Health, Buca Seyfi Demirsoy Training and Research Hospital started to be used jointly with the university's medical faculty.

 Organization

 İzmir Democracy University has 10 faculties, 3 institutes and 3 other schools.